ObamaCare’s Medicaid Could Insure 21.3 Million Americans in the Next Decade. So Why Did Some States Opt-Out Of Expanding Medicaid?

 Sometimes we say Medicaid is expanded to the 133% and sometimes we say 138%.
 Both are correct.
 The text of the ACA says 133%, but the law also calls for a new methodology of calculating income, which will make the effective minimum threshold 138%.
 (Either way, remember that these are minimum thresholds; states can set eligibility thresholds higher, and many already have for certain populations, which means that more people qualify.)

-Selected federal poverty level (FPL) thresholds in terms of annual income, 2012.
-Please note that ObamaCare uses the 2013 Federal Poverty Guidelines so the dollar amounts are slightly higher than shown below.
+Selected federal poverty level (FPL) thresholds in terms of annual income, 2014.
+Please note that ObamaCare uses the 2014 Federal Poverty Guidelines for 2015.

 |FPL||Individual||Family of four||Relevance|